Budget-Aware Sequential Brick Assembly with Efficient Constraint Satisfaction: Proposed Approach

 \section{Proposed Approach}

-We explain four steps of our method, which are illustrated in~\Figref{fig:assembly_step}.
-To sum up, we generate a brick structure under physical brick constraints by repeating four steps of the next brick position score computation (\Secref{sec:next_brick_positions}), invalid position exclusion (\Secref{sec:brick_pos_validator}), pivot brick sampling (\Secref{sec:pivot_bricks}), and relative brick position determination (\Secref{sec:relative_brick}).
-The neural network for next brick position score computation (utilized in \Secref{sec:next_brick_positions}) is the only learnable component of our framework.
-The details of the training procedure and loss function for the proposed network are described in~\Secref{sec:train}.
-The details of the procedure are presented in \Twoalgrefs{alg:brickassembly}{alg:brickassemblytrain}, and they can be found in the supplement.
+Here, we explain four steps of our method~\OursAcronym, which are illustrated in~\Figref{fig:assembly_step}.
+To sum up, we generate a brick structure under assembly constraints by repeating the following steps: (i) score computation of next brick positions, (ii) exclusion of invalid positions, (iii) sampling of a pivot brick, and (iv) determination of a relative brick position.
+Note that a neural network for computing the scores of next brick positions is an \emph{only learnable} component in our framework.